ecell/ecell4_base/README.md

 Installation
 -------------

-E-Cell4 does not support Python2.
+E-Cell4 does NOT support Python2.

-E-Cell4 does not support `pip install` on Windows and Mac.
+E-Cell4 does NOT support `pip install` on Windows and Mac.

 ### Windows